GuillaumeMorini/orchestration-workshop/slides/k8s/buildshiprun-selfhosted.md

 ]

-*In these slides, all the commands to deploy DockerCoins will use a $REGISTRY environment variable, so that we can quickly switch from the self-hosted registry to pre-built images hosted on the Docker Hub.
+*In these slides, all the commands to deploy the app will use a $REGISTRY environment variable, so that we can quickly switch from the self-hosted registry to pre-built images hosted on the Docker Hub.
 So make sure that